daningu/daningu.github.io/_posts/2020-04-08-Setting-Up-A-VM-Lab.md

 There are many ways how to set up a lab to use with vulnerable images/VM's, but this is what I like to use as it does not expose the outside netowrk which the host machine is connected to, but also allowing the vm's to access the internet
 This is particularly useful when using tools like metasploit.

-Recommended host machine specs (from what I have):
+Recommended host machine specs (from what experience I have):

 Any processor with more than 2 cores made in the last 10 years

-16GB+ RAM
+8GB+ RAM

 120GB+ SSD for VMs *more would be nice, especially when using snapshots